naheim/paleoLabExercises/lab3.md

 1. Download occurrences
 2. Download timescale
 3. Find the FADs and LADs for each genus.
 This is actually pretty straightforward using the apply family of functions.
 See the last section of [Getting Started with R](https://github.com/naheim/rTutorials/blob/master/manipulatedf.md).
 4. Set up vectors to hold the diversity, origination, and extinction values.
+You can use the ``data.frame()`` function to combine your FADs and LADs into a single data frame where each row is the FAD and LAD of a single genus.
 5. Write a loop that will:
 	* Subset all extant genera in time interval.
 	* Count the number of extant genera in time interval.